zerospiel/docs/docs/quickstarts/quickstart-1-mgmt-node-and-cluster.md

 ## Check that {{{ docsVersionInfo.k0rdentName }}} cluster management pods are running

-One fundamental {{{ docsVersionInfo.k0rdentName }}} subsystem, {{{ docsVersionInfo.k0rdentName }}} Cluster Manager (KCM), handles cluster lifecycle management on clouds and infrastructures: for example, it helps you configure and compose clusters and manages infrastructure via Cluster API (CAPI).
+One fundamental {{{ docsVersionInfo.k0rdentName }}} subsystem, k0rdent Cluster Manager (KCM), handles cluster lifecycle management on clouds and infrastructures.
+For example, it helps you configure and compose clusters and manages infrastructure via Cluster API (CAPI).
 Before continuing, check that the KCM pods are ready:

 ```shell
 kubectl get pods -n kcm-system   # check pods in the kcm-system namespace